shiva-shiva/TeamProfileGenerator/README.md

 ## Installation
 *Steps required to install project and how to get the development environment running:*

-    Download or clone this repository into your local computer.
+    1-Download or clone this repository into your local computer.
+    2-npm install inquirer

 ## 💻usage